marcussacana/StringReloads/Help/Readme.txt

 -"LiteMode" Disable many features of the SRL to speed up -"RemoveViolations" If you put a char in the .lst that is being used by the Char Reloader feature, when true, the SRL will cutoff all 'ilegal' chars
 -"AsianInput" Hint the Dialogue Detection algorithm saying if the game is a japanese game or not.
+-"AutoUnks" Automatically create the unknow char reload list based on your reloads.
 -"CaseSensitive" The SRL database match can match with case senstive or not, just change this -"NotCachedOnly" Use the pointer cache to don't allow the SRL process again the same string -"SetOutEncoding" If the Debug Low Window (aka console) display invalid chars, set true